What to Look For During a Home Inspection Before Moving

 Buying a new home is a significant financial investment.
 Every day, aspiring homeowners resolve credit issues and add to their down payment fund to afford their first home.
 At the same time, current homeowners may be planning to upgrade to a larger property or downsize after retirement.
 Buyers may be tempted to overlook critical details when the housing market is strong and end up buying a home with significant structural issues.

 If the buyers purchase a home being sold “as is,” or a foreclosure, then they can also end up with a home that needs tens of thousands of dollars in repairs.
 Whether you intend to invest in a fixer-upper or not, you must hire a home inspector to ensure that you know what kind of condition the house is in and whether you should factor extensive repair costs into the purchase price.
+A professional home inspector will not be fooled by a fresh coat of paint or a stylish interior design.
+You will receive a comprehensive report that details every flaw.
 Here are a few things to look for in a home inspection before buying.

 Are the furnace and air conditioning unit working?